Balfour v Balfour: Facts

 Mr. Balfour was a civil engineer, and worked for the Government as the Director of Irrigation in Ceylon (now Sri Lanka).
 Mrs Balfour was living with him.
 In 1915, they both came back to England during Mr Balfour's leave.
 But Mrs Balfour had developed rheumatoid arthritis.
 Her doctor advised her to stay in England, because the climate in Ceylon would be detrimental to her health.
 Mr Balfour's boat was about to set sail, and he orally promised her £30 a month until she came back to Ceylon.
 They drifted apart, and Mr Balfour wrote saying it was better that they remain apart.
 In March 1918, Mrs Balfour sued him to keep up with the monthly £30 payments.
 In July she got a decree nisi and in December she obtained an order for alimony.

-At first instance, judge Charles Sargant held that Mr Balfour was under an obligation to support his wife.
+At first instance, the judge Sargent J, held that Mr Balfour was under an obligation to support his wife.